EricWardner/PRISM_Wardner/README.md

 | ADD  |  110|
 | LD  |  111|

 Given was a shell for the implementation of an ALU.
 The shell did not have the logic nessicary for a proper implentation.
 Looking at the PRISM manual each operation was matched with its function and opcode as follows.
-Without the following logic or with incorrect logic, the operations might not match their opcodes or their functions resulting in a failed ALU.
+Without the following logic or with incorrect logic, the operations might not match their opcodes or their functions may have resulted in a failed ALU.
 #####Code
 ```VHDL
 CASE OpSel is